PrayerKeyPrayerKey

 Quick Summary

 Proverbs 13:7 is a verse from the book of Proverbs in the Old Testament.
+The KJV reads: "There is that maketh himself rich, yet hath nothing: there is that maketh himself poor, yet hath great riches."
 Below you will find the full verse text, cross-references, meaning, and a prayer based on this scripture.

 Cross-References for Proverbs 13:7